hannorein/rebound/README.rst

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/closeencounter
-  This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
+  This example integrates a densely packed planetary system which becomes unstable on a timescale of only a few orbits.
 The IAS15 integrator with adaptive timestepping is used.
-This integrator automatically decreases the timestep whenever a close enocunter happens.
+This integrator automatically decreases the timestep whenever a close encounter happens.
 IAS15 is very high order and ideally suited for the detection of these kind of encounters.

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/closeencounter_hybrid
-  This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
+  This example integrates a densely packed planetary system which becomes unstable on a timescale of only a few orbits.
   This is a test case for the HYBRID integrator.

   Modules used: ``gravity_direct.c`` ``boundaries_open.c`` ``collisions_none.c``.

 examples/closeencounter_record
-  This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
+  This example integrates a densely packed planetary system which becomes unstable on a timescale of only a few orbits.
   The example is identical to the `close_encounter` sample, except that the collisions are recorded and written to a file.
 What kind of collisions